ashutoshmjain/homepage/_posts/2017-02-27-Learning-html.md

 * [Other cool stuff](#Cool)

 <hr>
-<a name="Intro"></a> As I  started writing in Github markdown, I realized html is probably the closet competitor to English grammar.
-In terms of it's usage, it is probably the most used computing resource.
+<a name="Intro"></a> As I  started writing in Github markdown, I realized html is an extension of English grammar.
+In terms of it's usage, it is probably the most used computing resource and most under-appreciated as well.
 And how little I know of this core technology ! and how much water has flown by since the early days to html 5...

 Back to basics ..

 ```
 <!DOCTYPE html>